Skip advert

 Advertisement - Article continues below

-When we tested the Kia Sportage against the Vauxhall Grandland, we measured the cabins and found they offer very similar amounts of rear seat headroom and knee room, although the Kia stretches ahead by quite a margin in terms of elbow room — door to door.
+Anyone in the back will appreciate that there’s enough space to accommodate three adult passengers.
+In our three-way test between the Sportage, Mazda CX-5 and SEAT Ateca, we found the Kia to have the roomiest cabin.
+When we tested the Kia Sportage against the previous generation Vauxhall Grandland, we measured the cabins and found they offer very similar amounts of rear seat headroom and knee room, although the Kia stretches ahead by quite a margin in terms of elbow room — door to door.

 Boot Space

 The Sportage provides a decent 562-litre boot, which can be super-sized up to 1,751 litres if you fold the rear seats.
-Our preferred full-hybrid has even more capacity - 587 litres of space with the seats up, increasing to 1,776 litres with the seats folded.
-Both are spacious enough for most families needs, but a Ford Kuga has an even bigger boot.
+Our preferred full-hybrid has even more capacity - 587 litres of space with the seats up, increasing to 1,776 litres with the flexible 40:20:40 split-folding rear seats are lowered.
+That should be spacious enough for most families needs, but a Ford Kuga has an even bigger boot.

 The plug-in hybrid version offers less space due to bits of its hybrid system living under the boot floor.
 It offers 540 litres of room, expanding to 1,715 litres with the seats folded.
 Again, the Kuga outperforms the Sportage here, but at least it still offers more than the Mazda CX-5 (506 litres) or Nissan Qashqai (504 litres).